 April 2nd: Anti-conscription riots in Quebec are quelled with the imposition of martial law.

-April 21st: The German flying ace Manfred von Richtofen, better known as the ‘Red Baron’, is shot down and killed in France.
+April 21st: The German flying ace Manfred von Richthofen, better known as the ‘Red Baron’, is shot down and killed in France.

 April 30th: The first wave of US combat troops arrives in France.

 June 24th: The German gun ‘Big Bertha’, the largest artillery piece used in World War I, fires shells at Paris from 75 miles (120 kilometres) away.